barumau/pandunia/spa/pandunia-spa.md

 be islam - someterse (rendirse, ceder)
 be kai - abirse
 be karibu - axproximarse
-be kino - moverse
 be krus - cruzar
 be kux - acostarse (echarse, tenderse, tumbarse)
 be loka - encontrarse (estar, situarse)
 be mal - ser de
 be mata - morirse
-be migra - migrarse (mudarse, trasladarse)
 be nam - llamarse
 be pute - pudrirse (cariarse, descomponerse)
 be raste - crecer